gosu-lang/ragnardb/README.md

   3. Add a new SDK pointing to the root of your IJ installation.
 The SDK would likely be named "IDEA IC-141.1532.4"
     * It is probably also a good idea to make a matching IDEA_HOME environment variable
   4. Go to Project Settings -> Modules, select "gosu-custom-types-plugin".
 Set its SDK to that of the previous step.
 4. Add a run configuration of type plugin.
-The name is irrelevant but make sure its classpath is "gosu-custom-types-plugin".
+Call it "Gosu Sandbox" although the name is irrelevant.
+Make sure its classpath is "gosu-custom-types-plugin".
 5. Run the plugin configuration, which will launch another "sandbox" IJ instance.

 ### Gosu sandbox setup